 Harassment involves repeated unwanted behavior from a coworker, boss, client, or anyone else in the workplace and is based on discrimination against gender identity, age, race, sexual orientation, disability/health status (including pregnancy), or nationality.
 Harassment is also illegal and has severe consequences.
 It is not uncommon for workplace discrimination cases to also involve sexual harassment.

 Experiencing discrimination at work can be stressful, humiliating, and make you feel unsafe.
 You need an experienced and knowledgeable attorney in your corner to fight for and protect your rights.

 A discrimination lawsuit doesn’t just hold the guilty party accountable—a lawyer can help you obtain compensation for the damages that discriminatory actions have caused you.

-The workplace discrimination lawyers at Emery Reddy have built a solid reputation standing up for the rights of injured and discriminated workers all over Washington State.
+The workplace discrimination lawyers at Emery | Reddy, PLLC have built a solid reputation standing up for the rights of injured and discriminated workers all over Washington State.
 We’ve secured hundreds of millions of dollars in awards for our clients and litigated hundreds of cases involving federal and state law violations against employers of all sizes.
-Call us for a free case consultation to find out how we can help.
+Call us today for a free case review to find out how we can help.

 Want More Information?

 As a Washington State employee, you are entitled to several protections and benefits under State and federal laws.

 A document review is a comprehensive consultation and analysis of your document’s legal language, context, and impact on your worker’s rights as an employee of Washington State.